criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 # New Capabilities
 * support for the 3.0.2 version of LogStream (default version)
 * support for using a fixed IP address for LoadBalancers in both created services, via the new `service.internalLoadBalancerIP` and `service.externalLoadBalancerIP` options.
-NOTE: This is not universally supported on K8s implementations- make sure you check your implementation before trying to use this option.
+NOTE: This is not universally supported on K8s implementations - make sure you check your implementation before trying to use this option.

 # Deployment